apolloclark/elk/README.md

 # under "Index name or pattern", type "filebeat-*"
 # under "Time-field name", select "@timestamp"
 # click "Create"
-# on the next page, click the green star, setting the default index
+# on the next page, click the (green/blue) star, setting the default index

 # click "Discover", in the top menu
 # click drop-down in left-side menu, select "filebeat-*"